Skip to main content

 But the film’s primary solution, royalty, reveals its profound ideological limitations.
 The fantasy of kings and queens is seductive precisely because it offers a simple, potent answer to a history of being rendered powerless.
 For a people described as “unmoored,” a royal lineage provides the ultimate anchor.
 It suggests an inherent, almost divine, worth that cannot be taken away by centuries of oppression.
 Yet, by obsessing over this imagery, the film implicitly naturalizes hierarchy itself.
 It reinforces the idea that some people are born to rule and others to be ruled, that power is a matter of bloodline rather than a right to be collectively built.
 This vision not only flattens the vast diversity of pre-colonial African political systems—many of which were council-based or republican—into a singular, Eurocentric model, but it also runs directly counter to the philosophies that have animated modern African liberation.
 The great anti-colonial struggles were often explicitly anti-monarchical, rooted in visions of popular sovereignty and socialist self-determination.
 The film’s fantasy clashes with the legacy of thinkers like Thomas Sankara, who emphasized horizontal solidarity and the power of the people.

 This embrace of monarchy is not merely an aesthetic choice; it is the film’s core political function.
 It offers a therapeutic myth of a noble heritage to soothe the deep wounds of historical trauma.
 This provides a powerful form of individual comfort, a fantasy of a lineage that was stolen and can now be reclaimed.
 In doing so, however, it subtly impedes the harder, more urgent work of collective liberation.
 The fantasy of royalty turns a political struggle into a personal journey of discovery, suggesting that power is something to be found within, rather than something to be built together.
-It is the difference between a painkiller and a cure.
 The myth is a powerful analgesic for the persistent pain of historical erasure, but a cure requires changing the material conditions that perpetuate inequality.
 This therapeutic function is also highly marketable; it sells a feeling of empowerment without demanding any actual shift in power, which is the ideal product for the architecture of cultural capitalism.

 Consider what actual, material solidarity requires in the 21st century.
 In 2019, the African Continental Free Trade Area finally came into effect.
-It was not born from a stunning visual but from years of grinding, painstaking negotiation between 54 nations with radically different economies, languages, and political systems.
-There were no glamorous costumes or cinematic scores; only the unsexy, bureaucratic work of trade lawyers, diplomats, and civil servants hashing out tariff schedules and rules of origin in sterile conference rooms.
+It was built from years of grinding negotiation between 54 nations with radically different economies, languages, and political systems — no glamorous costumes, no cinematic score.
+Only the unsexy, bureaucratic work of trade lawyers, diplomats, and civil servants hashing out tariff schedules and rules of origin in sterile conference rooms.
 While the film offers a spectacular, aesthetic unity, the trade agreement represents a procedural one—messy, imperfect, but tangible.
 That process honors complexity rather than erasing it for a beautiful shot.
-It is the slow, difficult work of building interdependent power, producing not just a fleeting feeling of solidarity, but the material conditions for it to exist.
+It is the slow work of building interdependent power — not a feeling of solidarity, but its material conditions.

 Toward Something Else